KlasterK/moonsbox/README.md

 - **Highly customizable**: Tune your sandbox changing constants or assets

 ## Plans

-- Move consts to a config file. (✓)
+- Move const.py to a config file. (✓)
 - Get rid of tkinter.filedialog dependency and make our own opener of native file dialog. (✓)
+- Make capturing system for the game on top of FFMPEG.
 - Make the first release of the game.
+- Spread the game.
+- Create a chat for the game.
+- Start developing native (C++) version of gamemap.py.
+- Native version of simulation.py.
+- Native version of renderer.py.
+- Native version of materials.py (but keep support of Python-written classes).
+- Add more materials.
 - Add alternative to keyboard controls in form of widgets.
 - Add full touchscreen support.
 - Make a release for Android.
 - Add visual config editing and all widgets are needed for it.
-- Start developing native (C++) version of gamemap.py.
-- Native version of simulation.py.
-- Native version of renderer.py.
-- Native version of materials.py (but keep support of Python-written classes).
 - Add more and more materials.

 ## Controls